 To some extent, due to the fact hand-held computers (phones) are readily accessible and utilized by the masses, one could argue that being a researcher is woven into the fabric of our society.
 The question becomes, what kind of research is conducted, and are the sources accessed credible?

 Contextualization: The question isn’t so much about the importance and benefits of conducting research.
 The question is how it is being done.
-In working with youth for several years and working with them in the education and technology center(s), it appears that all students conduct research for their school projects.
+In working with youth for several years and working with them in the education and technology center(s), all students appear to conduct research for their school projects.
 Nowadays, they all know who to research, but they don’t know where to research, nor have they been explained the difference between credible and untrustworthy sources of information.
 Being a researcher can be extremely powerful when conducted correctly, and it can be detrimental if the site's visited/referenced information hasn’t been vetted properly.

 Source 11: West, S & Schill, C. (2022).
 Negotiating the ethical-political dimensions of research methods: A key competency in mixed methods, inter-and transdisciplinary, and co-production research.
 Humanities & Social Science Communications, 9(1),14.
 Hhtsps:// doi.org/ 10.1057/s41599-022-01297-z